 Twice exceptional (2e) refers to gifted people who have some form of disability or learning difference.
-They are exceptional due to their giftedness and because they are different/disabled e.g. Dyslexia, Dyscalculia, ASD, etcetera.
+They are exceptional due to their giftedness and because they are different e.g. Dyslexia, Dyscalculia, ASD, etcetera.

-Recognized learning differences and disabilities include visual or auditory processing disorder, dyslexia, autism spectrum disorder (ASD, Asperger’s and Autism), obsessive compulsive disorder (OCD), sensory processing disorder, Tourette syndrome (TS) and ADHD – attention deficit hyperactivity disorder.
-Those with a diagnosis of anxiety or depression or any other disability interfering with the student's ability to learn effectively in a traditional environment may also be considered twice exceptional.
+Recognized learning differences include visual or auditory processing disorder, dyslexia, autism spectrum disorder (ASD, Asperger’s and Autism), obsessive compulsive disorder (OCD), sensory processing disorder, Tourette syndrome (TS) and ADHD – attention deficit hyperactivity disorder.
+Those with a diagnosis of anxiety, depression or any other disability interfering with the student's ability to learn effectively in a traditional environment may also be considered twice exceptional.
 For example, 19% of dyslexic students were found to be superiorly gifted in verbal reasoning.
-Often children with 2e have multiple co-morbid disabilities that present as a paradox to many parents and educators – this is known as multi-exceptional.
+Often children with 2e have multiple differences that present as a paradox to many parents and educators – this is known as multi-exceptional.

 Twice exceptional strengths include superior vocabulary, advanced ideas and opinions, high levels of creativity and problem-solving ability, extreme curiosity, wide range of interests not related to school, penetrating insight into complex issues, specific talent or consuming interest area, and a sophisticated sense of humor.

 The downside of 2e may include, high impulsivity poor social skills stubborn or opinionated demeanor, difficulty with written expression, highly sensitive to criticism, poor performance in one or more academic areas, discrepant verbal and performance skills and a lack of organizational and study skills.